VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Experiments

 \subsection{Ablation Studies}

 We conduct an ablation study on our designs by training four model variants: with or without EP, and with or without the joint neural prior.
 All variants share the same latent bridge and decoder training pipeline for fair comparison.
-As shown in Figure~\ref{fig:ablation}, the baseline model without EP and joint neural prior consistently underperforms the other variants.
-Introducing the joint neural prior or adding the EP constraint leads to a noticeable improvement.
-The model with both techniques achieves the best overall performance, demonstrating the complementary benefits of these two mechanisms.
+As shown in Figure~\ref{fig:ablation}, introducing the joint neural prior or adding the EP constraint leads to a noticeable improvement, while adding both achieves the best overall performance, demonstrating the complementary benefits of these two mechanisms.

-Further, we conduct another ablation study on the training objective and strategy during the perceptual aware fine-tuning stage.
-We fine-tune the bridge model in 6 settings with different combinations of additional data-space reconstruction loss (R.), human feedback loss (H.), adversarial and feature matching loss (AF.).
-Additionally, an extra experiment is done with frozen decoder, tuning the bridge only (B.).
-As shown in Table~\ref{tab:abla2}, combining these loss terms to jointly fine-tune both the bridge and decoder is exceptionally important for achieving a LBM-based GSR system with high perceptual quality.
-More details are shown in Appendix~\ref{appendix:ablation}.

-As shown in Table~\ref{tab:abla}, conducting post-training with the decoder frozen makes little improvement to the restoration system.
-Adding only the reconstruction loss or with the GAN loss for the joint finetuning also have negligible or even negative effects.
-Interestingly, adding the human feedback term $\mathcal{L}_\text{hf}$ has a significant impact on the corresponding metrics, PESQ and UTMOS, but causes a decrease in other metrics.
-Adding all objectives achieves a consistent and signficant improvement in all metrics, demonstrating a real advancement in perceptual quality.
-More empirical discoveries and detailed analysis can be seen in Appendix~\ref{appendix:ablation}
+Further, we ablate the training objectives and update strategy in the post-training stage.
+Starting from the pre-trained LBM, we run 9 post-training variants that differ in (i) the loss objective and (ii) whether the decoder is updated.
+We consider two groups: (1) decoder frozen, where we fine-tune only the bridge using a data-space loss between decoded audio and clean audio; and (2) joint post-training, where the bridge and decoder are fine-tuned together.

+We evaluate the loss combinations in Table~\ref{tab:abla}.
+As a reference baseline, we continue training with the original latent-space MSE objective $\mathcal{L}_\text{lat.}$ (Line~1).
+For post-training in the data domain, we use MRSTFT reconstruction loss $\mathcal{L}_\text{rec}$ (the same loss used in VAE training) as the base objective (Lines~2 and~6).
+We then add the GAN loss $\mathcal{L}_\text{gan}$ (adversarial + feature matching) and the perceptual term $\mathcal{L}_\text{perc}$, first individually (Lines~3,4,7,8) and then together (Lines~5 and~9).
+Each objective variant is tested in both update strategies (decoder frozen vs. joint).
+All hyperparameters follow the VAE training setup in Appendix~\ref{appendix:training}.
+All results use 4 inference steps.

+As shown in Table~\ref{tab:abla}, freezing the decoder yields little improvement regardless of the objective.
+Under joint post-training, using $\mathcal{L}_\text{rec}$ alone, or $\mathcal{L}_\text{rec}$ with $\mathcal{L}_\text{gan}$, produces negligible or even negative gains.
+This may leads to the change in the MSE objective, causing approximation error in the bridge transport trajectory.
+In contrast, adding only $\mathcal{L}_\text{perc}$ substantially increases PESQ and UTMOS but degrades other metrics, consistent with metric-overfitting behavior reported in PESQetarian~\citep{oliveira2024pesqetarian}.
+The generated audio shares a common audible artifact, degrading listening experience.
+Intuitively, since the evaluator is fixed, the decoder can learn “hacks” that exploit the perceptual scorer rather than improving true audio quality.